suvarna7002/ml-mini-projects/README.md

 ### 📊 Dataset
 California Housing dataset from sklearn.datasets.fetch_california_housing, containing features such as:

--Median Income (MedInc)
+- Median Income (MedInc)

--House Age (HouseAge)
+- House Age (HouseAge)

--Average Rooms (AveRooms)
+- Average Rooms (AveRooms)

--Average Bedrooms (AveBedrms)
+- Average Bedrooms (AveBedrms)

--Population
+- Population

--Average Occupancy (AveOccup)
+- Average Occupancy (AveOccup)

--Latitude
+- Latitude

--Longitude
+- Longitude

 ### ⚙️ Features
--Data normalization using StandardScaler
+- Data normalization using StandardScaler
--Linear regression with SGDRegressor
+- Linear regression with SGDRegressor
--Comparison of predicted vs actual housing prices
+- Comparison of predicted vs actual housing prices

 ### ✅ Result
 The linear SGD model captures general trends but is limited by the linearity assumption, leading to noticable prediction errors on complex housing price data (See Conclusion for more insight).